Daniel-Sinkin/nanograd/README.md

 # nanograd
-Nanograd is a custom backpropagation and neural net engine with syntax that is similiar to PyTorch written for learning purposes.
+Nanograd is a custom backpropagation and neural net engine with a similiar API to PyTorch written for learning purposes.

 The base object that takes the role of a Tensor is the NanoTenser which is a wrapper around a single number.
 It supports computation and backpropagation for most of the common mathematical operations (+, *, pow, exp, sin) and activation functions (tanh, ReLu, sigmoid(Note yet)).

 A simple MLP (Multiple Layer Perceptron) class named SlowTorch is implemented, it allows easy initialization of arbitrary depth deep nets with random initial weights and automatically assigns non-linearity activation functions to every node that is not the final node.

-Forward passes can be done simply by calling the training data as a function input to the MLP (i.e. by executing model(x)), and backpropagation can be achieved by calling the `backward` function on any NanoTensor.
+Forward passes can be done simply by calling the training data as a function input to the MLP (i.e. by executing `model(x)` where `model` is an MPL), and backpropagation  can be achieved by calling the `backward` function on any NanoTensor.

 The gradients are then stored inside of the Tensor objects.